Category Archives: queer life

 When I got home, I spent hours playing with her alongside my other toys.
 She had a handbag to match her dress, both of that same deep purple that looked as soft as it felt.
 The dress was fastened at the back with a strip of Velcro which would peel off with a satisfying “C-h-h-r-r-i-i-i-i-i-p” if I ever wanted to change her clothes.

 Neither of my parents spoke to me about it, but I was aware of the stir I had caused.
 The first night I had the doll, the floorboards of my second floor bedroom trembled with raised voices.
-Though I couldn’t make out most of it, the phrase “For Christ’s sake Jim, it’s a doll!” was unmistakable.
+Though I couldn’t make out most of it, the phrase “For Christ’s sake Jon, it’s a doll!” was unmistakable.